 200. Theory and Research in Learning and Cognition.
 (3) § Sp.
 Prerequisite: Graduate standing in Health Psychology Program, or upper division courses in learning and cognitive psychology, and consent of instructor.
 Seminar 3 hours.
 Offered in alternate years.
-Offered 1977-1978.
-G. Stone
+Not offered 1978-79.